 Who needs MX?

-Any organization that wants its content found, understood, and acted upon by AI agents.
-This includes e-commerce sites, service businesses, content publishers, SaaS products, and any organization whose contracts, policy documents, specifications, or reports are read by agents inside enterprise tools.
+Any organisation that wants its content found, understood, and acted upon by machines, including the machines that act inside the organisation.
+This includes e-commerce sites, service businesses, content publishers, SaaS products, and any organisation whose contracts, policy documents, specifications, or reports are read by agents inside enterprise tools.

 How do I get started with MX?